jeffThompson/Design2/Assignments/02_WoodTypeExperiments.md

 2. Do some printing on the press
 3. Start picking a matching typeface for your poster
 4. Ideate/draw poster layouts
+5. Work on writing a description of your typeface for your poster

 ### PREPPING YOUR FILES FOR CUTTING